- Searching (and tab-completion) of all email addresses (via

 0 0 * * * /home/simonbe/.mutt/pull-ldap.sh > /home/simonbe/.mutt/addrs

-in Mutt is reduced to a simple grep
+Now the query_command in Mutt is reduced to a simple grep which makes

 tab-completing or searching for addresses complete instantly even for my list